marijnh/Eloquent-JavaScript/14_dom.md

 {{index "display (CSS)", layout}}

-There are a lot of aspects of the document that can be influenced by styling.
+A lot of aspects of the document can be influenced by styling.
 For example, the `display` property controls whether an element is displayed as a block or an inline element.